-- If you switch tariff but stay with the same provider, some may waive the exit fee - so do ask.
+- If you switch tariff but stay with the same provider, some may waive the exit fee – it's worth asking.

-- Most fixed deals have exit fees of between £5-£30 per fuel, so it’s worth working out whether you would still be better off switching and paying the exit fees.
+- Exit fees are usually between £5 and £30 per fuel, so it’s worth working out whether you'd still be better off switching and paying the exit fees.

-You can sometimes get a discount off your energy bills if you pay by monthly direct debit.
+You can sometimes get a discount if you pay by monthly direct debit.
 The amount you pay each month will be worked out by your gas or electricity supplier.
 It's based on the amount of energy you use, or are likely to use, in each year, divided by 12.